 Rating/Warning: Mature Audiences ONLY!
 This will eventually be slash, meaning they're gay and may have some dark themes later on.
 There will be a few other warning but I will post those as they are needed.
 Wouldn't want to spoil the surprise!
 This story takes place after the 2007 Transformers Movie so some spoilers may occur.

-Authors Ramblings: Hello everyone!
+Authors Ramblings: Hello everyone who remained!
 This is my first foray into the world of Transformers and so I must warn people that I've only ever seen the 2007 movie and alas was too young to remember the old TV series.
 So please, please, please tell me if I goof somewhere.
 However, there will be a few characters- coughBarricadecough -that will be out of character due to the plot line.
 I apologies in advance for this but I hope you read my story anyway.
 I should be able to update every Monday since RL only allows me to write on the weekends.